-Hopefully, we have erected a spectacular tented stage set.
-We have concealed all traces of the modern and mundane.
+Hopefully, by now we have erected our spectacular tented stage set.
+We have concealed all incongruous traces of the modern and mundane.

 Now we need to populate our stage with the weird and wonderful treasures that will really bring our scene to life.

 This is an opportunity to expand our Steampunk horizons beyond what we can comfortably wear and carry around an event or market.

 So, where do we get all this marvellous stuff?

 Well in order of expense we could start with car boot sales.
 Most people take stuff to car boot sales because they want to get rid of it but they don’t want to throw it in the bin.
 This means that if you are looking for the sort of thing that others don’t want any more, you can get some real bargains.

 Some people like to haggle but personally I just ask the price and if I think it is worth it, I buy it.
 If not, I don’t.

 There are often a few dealers at car boot sales.
 Prices on their stalls will be a bit higher but often it is better stuff.
 I don’t mind haggling a bit with them but I still don’t take the Mick like I see some people do.